Join our Communities of Practice to connect and learn from and with social innovators across the country.

 Social Innovation Lab Practitioners

 Convenor: Claire Buré, MaRS Solutions Lab

 Who is it for?
 Open for social innovation lab practitioners, researchers, and funders as well as the ‘lab curious’.

 What happens?
 Two Zoom calls per month in three different formats: Peer Input Processes, Share and Tell, and Brave Conversations on various topics.
-We had an in-person national convening in June 2018 called CONVERGE.
+An in-person national convening happened in June 2018 called CONVERGE.
 In 2020 the plan is to host multiple regional convenings.

 Convenor: Mark Cabaj, Here 2 There Solutions